 There are many ways a PURL campaign can be priced, but one of the more common I have seen is a per-PURL charge, plus an initial campaign setup and monthly maintenance fees.
 Initial campaign setup is driven by volume, campaign complexity, and development time.
 A simple- to medium-complex campaign might run you $1500-$3000, and a more complicated one can run upwards to $10,000 or more.

 Augmented Reality (AR) – In today’s mobile world, augmented reality is a great way for brands to move their messages from catalog to smartphone screen.
 Whether you want to bring a video to life to provide more information, or encourage potential buyers to test drive your home décor products in their own living rooms like IKEA did, augmented reality is changing the way print and digital worlds are working together.Cost: $3.50/month - $25,000+

 There are lots of resources out there to help you develop the experience you want to deliver to your clients.
 Tools like Layar or Aurasma offer low-cost, DIY solutions to help you create basic augmented reality campaigns.
 Obviously, the more complex you wish to get, the higher the cost will be.
 (I’ve seen some articles describing campaigns that cost north of $700,000!).

 Making full use of the tools at your disposal is more important today than ever before.
 Combining the power of digital and print can improve ROI with increased frequency, reach and engagement.
 Why not put your consumers in the driver’s seat and allow them to decide how to interact with your communications?

-See more ways you can improve your ROI with 3 Production Tips from Service Bureau Professionals.
-Also learn how color can improve your ROI and make you stand out amongst your competition.
+Learn how color can improve your ROI and make you stand out amongst your competition.